 The greatest pressure to give up Paunaka or any other minor indigenous language came from the speakers of Bésɨro, who frequently made fun of the Paunaka when they spoke their language.
 This is despite the – according to assertions of Paunaka speakers – a greater number of Paunaka speakers in Altavista in comparison with Bésɨro speakers and the fact that “everybody [= all Paunaka people] spoke Paunaka”.
 A great number of recordings in the archive refer to this important part of the Paunaka history.

-Today, Spanish has certainly outranked Bésɨro in social and economic importance and Bésɨro is also endangered (see also the deposit by Sans.)
+Today, Spanish has certainly outranked Bésɨro in social and economic importance and Bésɨro is also endangered (see also the collection by Sans.)

 Acknowledgement and citation

 To refer to any data from the collection, please cite as follows: